-We run occasional short five week courses of postnatal yoga for mummy, where you can bring baby along, stop to breastfeed in comfort & move your body with other new mummies.
-The course focuses on regaining strength, closing up the tummy gap & all over strengthening & stretching.
-Investment is £65 for a five week tailor-made course weekday mornings.
+We run occasional five week courses of Mummy & Me Yoga, where you can bring babies, crawlers & toddlers along.
+In these classes you can stop to breastfeed in comfort & move your body with other mummies.
+The course focuses on regaining strength, which will help to close up the tummy gap & all over strengthening & stretching.
+Investment is £55 for a five week course & we sell flexible packages with the possibility to Make-Up missed classes.
+Mummy & Me Yoga Courses run on weekday mornings.
 Check here for course dates.

 Why you shouldn’t rush back too soon

 The first month after giving birth is a time to recuperate & adjust.
 Your pelvic floor has been stretched significantly during birth to facilitate delivery & the cervix has to close back down from letting the baby pass through.
 The uterus shrinks a lot in the first few days but it will take at least a month to settle & the internal organs will also have to settle back into position after being crowded for so long.
 If you had a Cesarean section, the pelvic floor will be intact but care should be taken after abdominal surgery of this kind & you will take several months to heal.

 Here’s some very important information for new mummies:

 - You may come back to or start yoga classes with us at minimum six weeks postpartum or eight weeks, if you’ve had a C-section, this is our legal obligation.
 Your GP will sign you off as ready to return to ‘exercise’ – please make sure you have your six week check before coming [back] to classes.

 - You may have practiced regularly during pregnancy but you don’t have the same body as you had then—or even before.
 Likewise if this pregnancy wasn’t your first, your body & recovery needs won’t necessarily be the same after each birth.
 Come back gently; you are amazing, you created a little life – honour this new body by learning about it slowly & carefully.